mvomiero/mvomiero/README.md

 <!-- <h3 align="center">A passionate software engineer located in Berlin</h3> -->

-Passionate software engineer with a background in landscape architecture.
-Currently enrolled at 42 Berlin and close to graduation, I'm looking forward to finding a job in the field.
+**Passionate software engineer with a background in landscape architecture.
+Currently enrolled at [42 Berlin](https://42berlin.de/) and close to graduation, I'm looking forward to find a job in the field.**
 🐙 *Always curious, learning fast.* 🐙

 - 🔭 **I’m currently working on [transcendence](https://github.com/sidechained/transcendence):**
 *a onepage fullstack website to play pong.
 Some features implemented are: a chat, private messages, friends list, profiles, a match-making system, a spectating system and UX/UI custom settings.*

-- 🌱 **I’m currently learning Python, JavaScript**
+- 🌱 **I’m currently learning Python and JavaScript**
 *currently enrolled at [Udemy - Machine Learning A-Z](https://www.udemy.com/course/machinelearning/) and [Coursera - Andrew Ng’s Machine Learning](https://www.coursera.org/specializations/machine-learning-introduction)*

+- 🚀 **Dream project:**
+*Combining climatic, geographic and esthetic datas about plant to produce climate adapled innovative ai produced plant palettes for garden or landscape design and planning

 <h3 align="left">Languages and Tools:</h3>